oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/editor/related-id-select-editor-view.md

 <a name="module_RelatedIdSelectEditorView"></a>
 ## RelatedIdSelectEditorView ⇐ <code>[SelectEditorView](./select-editor-view.md)</code>
 Select-like cell content editor.
 This view is applicable when the cell value contains label (not the value).
 The editor will use provided `choices` map and `value_field_name`.
-The server will be updated with the value only.
+The server will be updated with value only.

 ### Column configuration sample:

-Please pay attention at the registration of the `value_field_name` in the query and properties sections of the yml configuration below.
+Please pay attention to the registration of the `value_field_name` in `query` and `properties` sections of the sample yml configuration below

 ``` yml
 datagrid: